 In addition to direct theft such as the above examples, there are other ways to be charged under theft crimes laws.
 For instance, in Texas, you can be charged for possession of stolen property, even if you did not steal the property yourself.
 An example of this would be buying something or accepting a gift that you know to be stolen property.

 Other factors that can influence the sentence for a theft crime conviction include age of the offender, whether a weapon was used when the crime was committed, and any past criminal convictions by the offender.

 The basic penalties for theft as defined under Texas law are:

-- Class C Misdemeanor: When the value of items stolen was less than $50, or less than $20 if by check, the penalty is a fine of no more than $500.
+- Class C Misdemeanor: When the value of items stolen was less than $100, the penalty is a fine of no more than $500.

 If more than one item is stolen, the total value of all the property will determine the severity of punishment.
 For example, if 2 shirts worth $30 each were stolen, the total value would be assessed as $60, making the crime a Class B Misdemeanor.

 In addition to criminal penalties, the Texas Theft Liability Act allows victims of theft offenses to seek actual damages, punitive damages up to $1,000, court costs and attorney’s fees from the person alleged to have committed the theft crime.

 FAQs About Theft Charges in Texas